pratheekgowdadj/hello-world/README.md

 # Hello Pratheek here!!
 # Welcome to my first repo.
-# Have a sneak peek.
+# Have a peek as in the queue